Wall Street West: San Francisco

 For those locations in the Western United States, the name "Wall Street of the West" has been used in the latter part of the 19th century.
 Montgomery Street in San Francisco has been known by that nickname to date.
 Other places were known by that name for a period of time until the industry moved out to other areas.

 Montgomery Street in San Francisco started its transformation from the street with wood shacks, warehouses and retail stores in the 1850s.
 By the 1870s, more notable buildings were constructed to replace the old wood shacks and the mud flats.
 The street continued to develop from that point with financial services companies located in that area.
 The Montgomery Street has been known as "Wall Street of the West" to date.
 The Financial District has been expanded to cover the triangular area east of Grant Avenue, south of Washington Street, west of the Embarcadero.
 In 2012, when the Occupy movement had a protest at the San Francisco's Financial District as a continuation of Occupy San Francisco, the protesters went through the financial district under the banner Occupy Wall Street West giving the shorter name of the financial district than its typical name as Wall Street of the West.

+However, the COVID-19 pandemic in the United States accelerated a continuing exodus of business from the downtown core of San Francisco.
+Significantly high levels of crime and homelessness have become more prominent features of the financial district and neighboring Union Square.
+Theories advanced range from crime, drugs, and homelessness, to the West Coast's and particularly San Francisco's challenge to remain a relevant commercial and financial center given its relative geographic isolation from other North American commercial centers in a era of increasingly ubiquitous e-commerce.